Conversion Rate Optimization Briefing

 "The process of seeking to improve the commercial returns from websites using a series of structured tests and improvements"

-We know that many dislike, even hate, the term 'CRO' since it's increasing revenue and profitability of a site that is the true focus, but marketers do use this term rather than the more accurate 'Structured Testing and Optimisation' so we will roll with this.
+We know that many dislike, even hate, the term 'CRO' since it's increasing revenue and profitability of a site that is the true focus, but marketers do use this term rather than the more accurate 'Structured Testing and Optimization' so we will roll with this.

-Who is the guide aimed at?
+Who is the CRO guide for?